-Layout Ideas For Your Great Roomby Kuhrich on Monday, May 27, 2013
+Layout Ideas For Your Great RoomMay 27, 2013

 Customizing your living space to work well takes a keen awareness of how you like to live.
 It also takes an eye for space, color, size, and most of all function.
 The time you spend defining your needs and experimenting with different layouts can be a lot of fun and very worthwhile.
 When it comes to having a great room in your custom home, you have a lot of options.
 Great rooms often combine multiple rooms into one large space, which gives you a lot of layout options.
 Here are some considerations and layout ideas for your great room:

 Living With Others

-Characteristics: A room is easier to design when you define qualities to focus on.
-Some key characteristics living with others evokes are “welcoming,” “comfortable,” and “inclusive.”
+A room is easier to design when you define qualities to focus on.
+Some key characteristics of living with others are “welcoming,” “comfortable,” and “inclusive.”
 What kinds of furniture embody these three characteristics?
 What colors or combinations embody these characteristics?
 For example, what would happen if you chose your favorite color for the primary one, someone else’s for secondary, and an accent color that the most divisive of your cohabitants likes?

-Focal point: Where does the eye travel when you first enter the room?
+Where does the eye travel when you first enter the room?
 Where does it linger?
 That’s your natural focal point.
 Design the layout to emphasize it.
 If there isn’t one, create one.
-A fireplace is a natural focal point; so is a bank of windows.
+A fireplace is a natural focal point and so is a bank of windows.
 You can lay out a seating arrangement around the fireplace that encompasses it or one that faces the windows.
 If there isn’t a natural focal point, walk into the room and see where you automatically want to stop.
 Try arranging seating in that area and let the rest of the room flow around it.